jebstuart/rdb-converter/README.md

 ## Example class

 Naming fields on your class works like GSON.
-RDB-Converter will match field names, or names assigned with the `SerializedName` annotation, like in the example below.
+RDB-Converter will match fields by their name or with the `SerializedName` annotation, like in the example below.

 ```Java
 public class Food {